 Jim currently serves on the following committees:

-North Clackamas Parks and Recreation District, District Advisory Board liaison
+- North Clackamas Parks & Recreation District, district liaison